Miho Takai

-Miho Takai (高井 美穂, Takai Miho), born November 30, 1971, is a Japanese politician.
+Miho Takai (高井 美穂, Takai Miho) is a Japanese politician.
 She served in the House of Representatives in the Diet (national legislature) as a member of the Democratic Party of Japan.

 Career

 Takai was born in Miyoshi District, Tokushima and graduated from Waseda University.
 She was elected for the first time in 2003 after previously running in 2000.

 Takai lost her seat in the 2005 general election, but she regained the seat in December after Masanori Gotō's resignation.

 She beat Shunichi Yamaguchi and won the Tokushima 2nd district's seat for the first time in 2009 general election, but she lost the seat in 2012 general election.

 She decided to run for Tokushima Prefectural Assembly election in 2014.

 In April 2015, Takai ran for the Miyoshi 1st district in the Tokushima Prefecture Assembly, as an Independent candidate endorsed by the DPJ.
 She won first place in the election.
 She was re-elected without a vote in the 2019 Tokushima Prefectural Assembly election.

-On May 2, 2021, Takai resigned from the Tokushima Prefectural Assembly and announced her candidacy for Mayor of Miyoshi.
+On 2 May 2021, Takai resigned from the Tokushima Prefectural Assembly and announced her candidacy for Mayor of Miyoshi.
 Kamon Iizumi, who was the governor of Tokushima at that time and Shunichi Yamaguchi, who is the House of Representatives member of LDP and once competed with her, announced their support for her.
 She won and was elected the mayor of Miyoshi.